AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-vcl-blocking.md

 -  List of client IP addresses to block

-## Create Edge ACL for blocking client IPs
+## Create Edge ACL for blocking client IP addresses

 You create an Edge ACL to define the list of IP addresses to block.
 After creating the ACL, you can use it in a custom VCL snippet to manage access to your Staging or Production site.